TelemetryDeck/docs/guides/javascript-setup.md

 Please note that `td.signal` is an async function that returns a promise.

+{% notewarning „Special treatment for frameworks“ %}
+Some frameworks, like Svelte, don‘t need `crypto` and node.js.
+Here are some tipps on how to implement TelemetryDeck when using some of these special frameworks:
+* The initialization should happen once, and the TD object should be passed around in a service or singleton.
+* The `td.send` function should be used to send signals, either automatically in a router-like object or on a per-feature basis.
+{% endnotewarning %}

 ### Advanced Initalization Options

 See the [source code](https://github.com/TelemetryDeck/JavaScriptSDK/blob/main/src/telemetrydeck.js#L6-L17) for a full list of availble options acepted by the `TelemetryDeck` constructor.